Help us insure the future of the Lincoln City Libraries by naming the Foundation for Lincoln City Libraries in your will or estate plan.

 What can I give?

 The Foundation welcomes gifts of all types including publicly traded stocks, closely held stock, bonds, IRAs and cash.
 Gifts such as charitable gift annuities or unitrusts can provide income for life to the donor while supporting the future of the Lincoln City Libraries.
-The Lincoln City Library Foundation can provide information and assistance to potential donors.
+The Lincoln City Library can provide information and assistance to potential donors.

 Can you accept testamentary gifts?